algolia/autocomplete/README.md

 * `autoselectOnBlur` – If `true`, when the input is blurred, the first rendered suggestion in the dropdown will automatically have the `cursor` class, and pressing `<ENTER>` will select it.
 This option should be used on mobile, see [#113](https://github.com/algolia/autocomplete.js/issues/113)

+* `tabAutocomplete` – If `true`, pressing tab will select the first rendered suggestion in the dropdown.
+Defaults to `true`.

 * `hint` – If `false`, the autocomplete will not show a hint.
 Defaults to `true`.

 * `debug` – If `true`, the autocomplete will not close on `blur`.
 Defaults to `false`.